Whether it’s a pitch or a presentation, overcome the nerves with these essential tips before you face your audience.

 4. Practice out loud

 No matter how many times you go over a line in your head, it will always sound different when spoken aloud.
-Avoid getting tongue-tied by practising aloud until you are pitch-perfect.
+Avoid getting tongue-tied on the day itself by practising aloud until you’re pitch-perfect in the run-up.

 Check that you are pronouncing technical terms correctly.
 Silly mistakes will hurt your credibility and alienate an informed audience.